Building a new home and VAT

 - building projects in the Channel Islands

-- materials or services that don’t have any VAT - eg they were zero-rated or exempt
+- materials or services that don’t have any VAT - for example, they were zero-rated or exempt

-- professional or supervisory fees - eg architects, surveyors
+- professional or supervisory fees - for example, architects or surveyors

 - hiring machinery or equipment